Positive Post Solar Installation Habits

 Many high energy chores are done at the end of the day or on the weekend.
 However, these aren’t the most cost-effective times to do these chores.

-Electric companies often charge more for power used during these times; because everyone does their high energy activities at these times.
+Electric companies often charge more for power used during these times, as everyone does their high energy activities at these times.

 Tools like the EIA Hourly Electric Grid Monitor determine when utilities in the area will experience high demand.
 Customers that know how to use the EIA Hourly Electric Grid Monitor can better determine when electricity will cost less.

 Laundry is one of the highest power-consuming chores.
-According to energy.gov’s appliance energy calculator, dryers use about 2790 watts per hour.
+According to the energy.gov appliance energy calculator, dryers use about 2790 watts per hour.
 Washing machines use about 225 watts per hour.